juliemturner/juliemturner.github.io/content/post/edit-item-property-pane/index.md

     super();
   }

-  //Calls the editItem function defined whyen the component was declared (adding a new item) public addBox(event){
+  //Calls the editItem function defined when the component was declared (adding a new item) public addBox(event){
     this.props.editItem(-1);
   }